Slovak court orders suspension of Uber services nationally

 The European Union’s top court said in a landmark ruling in December that Uber should be classified as a transport service and regulated like other taxi operators.

-Last year, London deemed Uber unfit to run a taxi service and stripped it of its license to operate.
+Last year, London deemed Uber unfit to run a taxi service and stripped it of its licence to operate.
 Uber is appealing against the decision.